MGApcDev/kontainer/README.md

        (/admin/config/media/kontainer).
 Enter your Kontainer URL (without any trailing /) and select the preferred media source.
 ***Note:***
-When adding new a new
-field to an entity, only the Kontainer field type of the selected media source is available.
+The media source configuration indicates, to what media type the imported asset should be mapped in Drupal (CDN or one of the non-CDN types).
+The difference between the media storage settings is that the CDN media type has a URL field instead of a file field as source.
 This setting can be toggled without any data loss or any limitation of usage of the field types on entities.

     2. The CDN media source also allows you to configure CDN image conversions on /admin/structure/cdn-image-conversion.